What is HIPAA Compliance?

 How to become HIPAA Compliant

 How can you know you are truly HIPAA compliant?
 Well, you have a couple different options here, so let’s dive right in.
-Your first (and most risky option) is to try and take on HIPAA compliance yourself, utilizing a shoot-from-the-hip approach.
-You can sit down with the hundreds of pages of legislation that entail and begin to tackle the seemingly insurmountable task of understanding and executing the steps necessary to become HIPAA compliant.
+Your first, (and most risky) option is to try and take on HIPAA compliance yourself, utilizing a shoot-from-the-hip approach.
+You can sit down with the hundreds of pages of legislation that HIPAA entails and begin to tackle the seemingly insurmountable task of understanding and executing the steps necessary to become HIPAA compliant.
 If that just raised your blood pressure, don’t worry, we’ve got two more options for you.

 Here at Accountable, we offer a complete administrative solution to HIPAA compliance so that you can achieve and maintain compliance program efficiently and effectively for a fraction of what it would cost to hire a legal professional, while still providing the peace of mind that comes with working with a third party expert.
 Now that is great and all, but you’re here because you want to know how you can get compliant.

 Don’t wait.
-Get started on your journey to compliance, today!
+Get started on your journey to compliance, today by booking a demo!